PA Distracted Driving Laws and Your Rights

 Distracted drivers kill and injure thousands of people every year.
 One second of inattention while driving is enough to cause a motor vehicle crash and seriously hurt people.
 While Pennsylvania law bans texting while driving, distracted drivers who injure others must take responsibility for their carelessness.

-Ostroff Injury Law holds negligent motorists accountable when their distracted behavior hurts others.
+Ostroff Godshall Injury and Accident Lawyers holds negligent motorists accountable when their distracted behavior hurts others.
 If you sustained injuries or a loved one died as a result of a Pennsylvania distracted driver, we can help.
-Contact the car accident lawyers at Ostroff Law for a free consultation to discuss seeking justice.
+Contact the car accident lawyers at Ostroff Godshall Injury and Accident Lawyers for a free consultation to discuss seeking justice.